MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/create-search-results-pages.md

 1. Browse to the site where you would like to configure a custom results page and go to **Site Settings > Site Collection Settings > Search Settings**.

 2. In Search Settings, clear selection from **Use the same results page settings as my parent**, choose **Send queries to a custom results page**, and provide a value for **Results page URL:**.
 Then, save your changes.
-The URL you use here should be for the page that you created to use as your custom results page.
+The URL you use here should be for the page that you created to use as your custom results page (e.g. https://contoso.sharepoint.com/sites/search/SitePages/results.aspx).
+See [this Microsoft Ignite session](https://youtu.be/jKpIDBalLW0?t=1508) for a demo of this feature.

 >[!NOTE]
 > The custom results page needs to be on the same domain as your site, but it does not have to be in the same site collection.